Pre-K2 to Grade 12

 Lower School children explore drama, movement, and expression through age-appropriate activities that complement their music education.
 They perform in events throughout the school year, combining storytelling and performance to build confidence, teamwork, and creativity.

-In Middle School, they participate in theatre, Musical Theatre, and dance.
+In Upper Elementary and Middle School, they participate in theatre, Musical Theatre, and dance.
 Numerous extra-curricular offerings become available to our middle school student-performers.
 They collaborate across grades, build stage presence, and develop skills in choreography, acting, and vocal performance.

 In High School, students in theatre and dance courses perform regularly in showcases, competitions, and school productions.
 There is a strong focus on student-led performances, with an emphasis on process as much as performance.
 They develop mastery of musicality, and ensemble work, leadership, and gaining the confidence and skills to pursue performing arts both in college and beyond.